Guidance for UK businesses on rules for selling services to Germany.

 Ownership of legal firms in Germany

-UK legal professionals who have investments in law firms in Germany should contact the Germany Federal Bar Association (site in German) for information on what a no-deal Brexit means for your investment.
+UK legal professionals who have investments in law firms in Germany should contact the Germany Federal Bar Association (site in German) for information on what implications are for your investment.

 - visas including intra-corporate transfers